bluz71/bluz71.github.io/_posts/2017-11-12-sensible-computing-security-tips.md

 week.

-Whichever approach you take, please have a backup strategy, any strategy will do, since there will likely come a day where either your computer dies or you are a victim of cyberattack.
+Whichever approach you take, please have a backup strategy, any strategy will do, since there will likely come a day when either your computer dies or you are a victim of cyberattack.
 At that point you will be extremely grateful that you had a backup to restore from.
 Backups are your digital insurance, just as you insure your home and contents, so you should backup your data.